Learning-Augmented Decentralized Online Convex Optimization in Networks: Introduction

+\textbf{Contributions.} We study the challenging and under-explored setting of decentralized online optimization in networks.
+We first consider a linear learning-augmented decentralized online optimization algorithm (\ouralglinear), which linearly combines a potentially untrusted ML policy with a trusted baseline policy (called ``expert'').
+We show that \ouralglinear can exploit the power of ML predictions to improve the average cost performance when the ML predictions are of sufficiently high quality, but it \emph{cannot} offer guaranteed competitiveness or robustness in the worst case when ML predictions are of arbitrarily low quality.

-\textbf{Contributions.} We introduce and analyze a novel learning-augmented algorithm for decentralized online optimization.
-Our algorithm, \ouralg (Learning-Augmented Decentralized Online optimization), exploits ML predictions to improve average-case cost performance while still providing the adversarial robustness guarantees with respect to any given baseline/expert policy.
-The key idea behind \ouralg is to leverage a baseline policy to safeguard online actions to avoid too greedily following ML predictions that may not be robust.
-Unlike in a centralized setting, the key design challenge for our decentralized setting is determining how to manage the spatial information inefficiency (i.e., not knowing the neighboring agents' actions in advance).
-To address this, we propose a novel spatial cost decomposition to split the shared spatial cost in an adaptive manner between connected agents so that each agent can safeguard its own actions based on local information.
-We also introduce temporal reservation costs to address the worst-case future uncertainties.
+To overcome \ouralglinear's lack of guaranteed competitiveness, we introduce and analyze a novel algorithm, \ouralg, that adaptively combines an ML policy with an expert policy based on the actual online costs.
+The key idea behind \ouralg is to leverage the baseline expert policy to safeguard online actions to avoid too greedily following ML predictions that may not be robust.
+In a decentralized setting, the primary design challenge is managing spatial information inefficiency, as agents lack prior knowledge of their neighbors' actions.
+More concretely, the spatial cost is dependent on the actions of neighboring agents, making it difficult for a single agent to evaluate it in isolation.
+To address this and associated spatial cost uncertainties, we propose a novel spatial cost decomposition that adaptively splits the shared spatial cost between connected agents, enabling each agent to safeguard its own actions based on local information.
+To ensure non-empty action sets and maintain robustness when deviating from the trusted expert policy, we also introduce temporal reservation costs to address worst-case future cost uncertainties.

 Our main results provide worst-case and average cost bounds for \ouralg (see Theorems~\ref{thm:robustness},~\ref{thm:avg_cost_blackbox}, and~\ref{thm:avg_cost_e2e}).
-Importantly, our results also provide bounds for two approaches to ML training in \ouralg: training that is aware of the robustness step performed by \ouralg and training that is unaware of how the ML policy will be used.
-Most of the prior work on learning-augmented algorithms considers ML models unaware of how they will be used.
+We also show the worst-case robustness and consistency of \ouralglinear and \ouralg (see Corollary~\ref{coro:robust_consistency} and Theorem~\ref{theorem:robust_consistency_lado}).
+Importantly, unlike most of the prior work that assumes a black-box ML model trained as a standalone optimizer, our results also provide average cost bounds for training ML by explicitly considering how the ML policy will be used.
 Our results quantify the improvement obtained by explicitly accounting for the robustness step in ML training.